 The final method tells us that this round of changes is finished and we can tell the UITableView to update the user interface.
 We can also use this method to update any other parts of the user interface outside of the UITableView.
-For example, if we had a count of the number of recipes displayed, we would update that count here.
+For example, if we had a count of the number of recipes displayed, we'd update that count here.

 '''

-- (void)controllerDidChangeContent:(NSFetchedResultsController )controller

-{
+func controllerDidChangeContent(controller: NSFetchedResultsController) {

-[[self tableView] endUpdates];
+tableView.endUpdates()

 }

 '''

-With the implementation of the five methods described earlier, our UITableView can now retrieve, display, and update its display without any further work from us.
+With the implementation of the five methods described, our UITableView can now retrieve, display, and update its display without any further work from us.
 In fact, a large portion of the code in the NSFetchedResultsControllerDelegate methods is fairly boilerplate and can be moved from project to project, further reducing the amount of "new" code we need to maintain.